How to Clean Hair Brushes at Home: A Quick and Easy Guide

 Step-by-Step Instructions

-Cleaning your hairbrush might seem like a small task, but doing it right can make a big difference.
-By following these straightforward steps, you’ll ensure your brush stays fresh, effective, and gentle on your hair.
-These steps can be done at home; make sure you follow all the necessary precautions to protect yourself and your property.
-Let’s get started!
+Cleaning your hairbrush might seem like a small task, but doing it right makes a big difference.
+Follow these five straightforward steps and your brush will stay fresh, effective, and gentle on your hair.
+These steps can be done at home with everyday supplies; just take the usual precautions to protect yourself and your surfaces.

 Step 1: Clear Out the Hair